gkovacs/gkovacs.github.com/index.markdown

 <a href="http://wubi.sourceforge.net/faq.php"><img src="wubi-screenshot-200px.png" alt="Wubi" class="limg" width="200"></a>
 <div class="padlink"></div>
 <div class="paratext">
-Wubi is a tool that allows users to install Ubuntu from Windows.<br>
+Wubi is a tool that allows users to install Ubuntu from Windows.<br class="desktoponly">
-It installs and boots Ubuntu from a file, so it does not require any repartitioning.<br><br>
+It installs and boots Ubuntu from a file, so it does not require any repartitioning.<br class="desktoponly"><br class="desktoponly">
 I built the original versions of Wubi, which is now part of Ubuntu.<br>
 </div>
 <div class="padlink2"></div>